NO FEE, UNLESS WE WIN

 - Dump trucks: Dump trucks are used to transport loose material like gravel or soil.
 The box on the back of the dump truck can be tilted upward to pour out the box’s contents.
-Because of how large these trucks are, they can do a great deal of damage in an accident.
+Because of how large these trucks are, they can cause serious injury and property damage in an accident.

 - Semi-trailer trucks: Semi-trailers consist of a towing engine and a trailer.
-There are federal and state laws regarding specific regulations and training programs for semi-trailer trucks.
+There state and federal regulations and training programs for semi-trailer trucks.
 Semi-trailer trucks are responsible for many fatalities because of their size, their significant blind spots, and also because of the long hours worked by drivers.
 Rear-end collisions involving semi-trucks can easily be fatal.

 - Buses: Buses transport members of the public to work or school.
 While bus drivers must undergo special training programs, accidents can still happen.

 - Tanker trucks: Tanker trucks carry liquids like gasoline.
-Because these liquids are often flammable or hazardous, these truck accidents can be incredibly dangerous.
+Because these liquids are often flammable or hazardous, a truck crash with a tanker truck can be incredibly dangerous.

-- Delivery trucks: Courier services like UPS and the United States Postal Service use delivery trucks to deliver letters and packages.
-Accidents may be more likely to happen because delivery drivers often have delivery quotas and deadlines.
+- Delivery trucks: Courier services like UPS, FedEx, Amazon, and the United States Postal Service use delivery trucks to deliver letters and packages.
+A serious accident may be more likely to happen with these vehicles because delivery drivers often have delivery quotas and deadlines.

 - Taxis: While taxis are commercial vehicles, they are often the size of a normal car.
 In 2018, 207,920 people worked as taxi drivers in the United States.

 - Flatbed trucks: Flatbed trucks have a cab in front.
 In the back, the cargo area is flat without any walls or top.
 Because of this, they are popular for moving construction equipment and bulky cargo.
-In an accident, injuries frequently occur when the cargo falls from the bed.
+In motor vehicle accident, injuries frequently occur when the cargo falls from the bed.